davidlpower/heracles/README.md

 # Introduction
-I utilised a standard lib (_locale_) for currency conversion and localisation.
+Its been a few years since I coded.
+However, I utilised a standard lib (_locale_) for currency conversion and localisation.
 I would always encourange the use of standard libs to solve common problems, however I would not recommend writing tests for them (no need to sharpen a knife twice).

 ## Approach Taken
 - Positive and Negitive test cases given for demostration purposes